addiswebb/compiler_c/README.md

 ### x86 Gen
 Here we lower the **IR** to raw assembly, replacing simplified **IR_BINARYOP**, or other instruction with hardware specific instructions.
 Loading memory to and from registers, handling bit flags etc. While the assembly can be tricky to come to terms with, converting the generated **IR** to x86-64 assembly is actually the easiest step.
 This is thanks to the work done by the Tokenizer, Parser and **IR** gen.

-E.g., given our **IR_RET** instruction, we first take the given register (Which promises to store a return value) and load it into the `%rax` CPU register.
-This register is used for all return values.
-Then we reset the %rsp stack pointer back to the start of the functions stack frame, which was stored in %rbp.
+E.g., given an **IR_RET** instruction, we first take the given virtual register (Which promises to store a return value) and load it into the `%rax` CPU register.
+This register is used for all return values in the MS  ABI Function Call Convention.
+Then we reset the %rsp stack pointer back to the start of the function's stack frame, which was stored in %rbp.
 Then we pop the return address off the stack (Which is at the top of the stack, when we are at the start of the functions stack frame) and finally call `ret`.
 Which jumps back to the return address in `%rbp` and "brings" our return value along in `%rax`.

 You can see how such a simple **IR** instruction can expand into a much more complex set of assembly instructions.
 This highlights the purpose of the intermediate representation, to hide away this overwhelming complexity so we can later focus on optimizaton and stuff.

-# Explanation
+# Grammar
 Below is the grammar for these comments to help understanding.

 Rules: